tkellehe/boostc/README.md

 ### Insertion Code Bloat
 Since most interfaces are inlined code, this can cause binaries to be quite large.
-A simple solution is to instantiate your own function calling the inlining _bst_ functions.
+A simple solution is to instantiate your own function to wrap the _bst_ functions.
 Then the compiler will treat it as a function and potentially reducing the size of binaries.

 # vector